SJ23 Tech Tip D15, (Updated 2026-01-31) Bob Schimmel.

 TOP

-REPLACE END SEALS (future) - Prior to ordering parts for this job take note of the top and bottom seals that also make the power head air tight.
+POWER HEAD END SEALS (future) - Prior to ordering parts for this job take note of the top and bottom seals that also seal the power head, making it air tight for efficient combustion.
 An air leak through any seal in the power head will create a lean mixture, resulting in difficult starting, erratic idling and poor acceleration.

 - The upper O-ring.